3 reasons you should migrate on-prem Spark workloads running on Hadoop to Azure Databricks

 Databricks can run on any of the major cloud providers, including both Azure and AWS.
 This makes it a great choice for any organization looking to migrate their Hadoop workloads to the cloud.

 Azure Databricks, however, takes the performance boost a step further by leveraging a highly optimized version of Spark.
-This optimized version of Spark enables an additional performance boost of up to 50x, meaning Azure Databricks users stand to gain a whopping 5,000x boost in performance by migrating their on-premises Hadoop workloads to Azure Databricks.
+This optimized version of Spark enables an additional performance boost of up to 50x.
+Additionally, by using migration tools like WANdisco LiveAnalytics for Azure Databricks, Neal Analytics can complete your migration quickly and with zero downtime, enabling your business to keep operating without disruption.